melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 Marth in the corner in this MU is hard as he has no direct way top approach Falco.

 ## Movement
-DO not

 You do not want to be in scrap range with Falco; This is where he is at his strongest.

 You want to be walling Falco out with aerials, making sure he as to try hard to get in.

 You will need to find the range where you can N-Air his aerial approaches whilst also being safe from his grounded moves (in closer distances, this is not a problem as AC N-Air can hit these).

+Only do N-air when Falco is on the ground, as you can catch him jumping from the ground.
+If he is already in the air, use F-Airs and u-airs to catch him

 You don't want to give the Falco an approach, as Marth, you want the Falco to come to you and chase you down.
 If you both go for each-other, Falco's moves just win due to their size and longer lasting hitbox.